TrueNought/Financial-Python/README.md

-The stock data is obtained through Yahoo's API with the help of the pandas module, and is stored in a csv file that will be created in the same local folder when the program runs.
+The stock data is obtained through Yahoo's API with the help of the pandas module, and is stored in a csv file that will be created in the same local folder when the program runs (but will be deleted when the data is read).